 Since January of 2013, the term “custody” is no longer used in Arizona.
 Instead, family law judges now determine who will have “legal decision-making” regarding the minor child/children.
-Legal decision-making has very little to do with where the children live versus who will make decisions for the minor children regarding such things as; healthcare, education, and religion.
-Legal decision-making can be either joint or, in some circumstances the court may award one parent sole legal decision-making.
+Legal decision-making has very little to do with where the children live but rather who will make decisions for the minor children regarding such things as; healthcare, education, and religion.
+Legal decision-making can be joint or in some circumstances the court may award one parent sole legal decision-making.
 Although there are a number of factors the court must consider when deciding between joint or sole legal decision-making, ultimately the most important factor is which method will serve the child/children’s best interest.

 Under Arizona’s new statutory scheme regarding legal decision-making, joint legal decision-making is preferred.
 Joint legal decision-making allows both parents to continue to make decisions regarding the child/children’s healthcare, education, and religious issues.
 This, of course, requires the parents to put aside any personal differences they may have and continue to make decisions that are in their child/children’s best interest.
 The reasoning behind the preference for joint legal decision-making is that both parents love their children and should both have a say regarding important issues involving the children.
 It also encourages the parents to cooperate and work together in making these decisions.
-In the long run, two parents who can put aside their differences and make decisions that will best benefit their children is always best.
+In the long run, situations where two parents can put aside their differences and make decisions that will best benefit their children are always the best.

 In some cases, the court may award one parent sole legal decision-making authority.
 In those cases, one parent is given the authority from the court to make all decisions regarding the health care, education, and religion of the minor child or children.
 This does not mean the parent with sole legal decision-making authority can exclude the other parent.
-Except for the most exceptional of circumstance (such as when a parent is in prison) both parents are entitled to information regarding their children’s healthcare, education, and religion and should have open access to any records regarding any of these things.
+Except for the most exceptional circumstances (such as when a parent is in prison) both parents are entitled to information regarding their children’s healthcare, education, and religion and should have open access to any records regarding any of these things.
 Moreover, it is important to understand that legal decision-making does not always impact the amount of parenting time each parent may have.

-There are number of factors the court must consider when deciding whether joint or sole legal decision-making is appropriate for a given case.
+There are a number of factors the court must consider when deciding whether joint or sole legal decision-making is appropriate for a given case.
 These factors are found in A.R.S.
 25 – 403.01 and include the following: